-- ▶ If there is any risk of frost and the vehicle is not heated, empty the sewage tank (cassette). - Do not sit on the lid of the toilet.
+- ▷ If there is any risk of frost and the vehicle is not heated, empty the sewage tank (cassette). - Do not sit on the lid of the toilet.
 The lid is not designed to bear the weight of a person and could break. - Use a suitable chemical for this toilet.
 The ventilation will merely remove the odour but not germs and gases.
 Germs and gases will have a detrimental effect on the sealing rubbers. - Never put the sanitary liquid directly in the toilet bowl. - Do not drive when the sewage tank (cassette) is more than three-quarters full, as otherwise liquid may leak from the sewage tank through the ventilation system.

-- > The sewage tank (cassette) can only be taken out if the sliding trap is - > Further information can be obtained in the device manufacturer's instruction manual.
+Further information can be obtained in the device manufacturer's instruction manual.

-○ Only empty the sewage tank (cassette) at disposal stations, at camping sites or caravan sites, that are especially provided for this purpose.
+Only empty the sewage tank (cassette) at disposal stations, at camping sites or caravan sites, that are especially provided for this purpose.